 Pour in all of the rice and stir through the pan.
 Turn the heat back up to high.
 Allow the rice to absorb the flavors of the soffrito for 30 seconds.
 Add the stock to just cover the rice and bring to a boil.
 Carefully stir the rice and distribute evenly through the pan.
 This is the only time you will ever stir the paella as we want it to cook evenly in one layer.

 Turn down the heat and maintain a medium simmer.
 The rice should be bubbling but not boiling aggressively.
-Cook for 15-20 minutes, adding more stock as needed each time the rice begins to look dry.
+Cook for 15 minutes, adding more stock as needed each time the rice begins to look dry.
 Salt the paella throughout the cooking process, taking care to taste as you go.
-Add the prawns and continue cooking for another 5-10 minutes, tasting the rice to check it’s progress and adding more stock as needed.
+Add the green beans and the prawns and continue cooking for another 5 minutes, tasting the rice to check its progress and adding more stock as needed.
 Occasionally rotate and gently shake the pan to ensure even cooking.
 Turn the prawns over and add more stock as needed.
-When the rice tastes almost cooked through (25-30 minutes in) add the green beans and the clams.
+When the rice tastes almost cooked through (18-20 minutes in) add the clams.

 Continue cooking until almost all the liquid is absorbed and the rice begins to look a bit “sticky.”
 Add the mussels.
 Continue cooking on low heat until you begin to smell a slight “burning.”
 The “socorrat” is developing.
 Allow this to continue for a few more minutes and then turn off the heat.
 Garnish with thinly sliced lemon pieces.
 Cover with a clean towel and let rest for 15 minutes.
 Serve the entire pan at the table family style.
 If you’ve cooked this dish well you will discover nice browned bits on the bottom of the pan.
 This is called the “socorrat” and is absolutely delicious and full of flavor.

 This is so easy to make, especially with a hand- blender.
 You can also use a regular blender or food processor.

 -pinch of salt